 Borrowings are not carried at fair value, so nominal gains and losses on fixed rate borrowings would not impact on the CIES or MIRS.
+However, changes in interest payable and receivable on variable rate borrowings and investments will be posted to the surplus or deficit on the provision of services and affect the General Fund balance.

 The Council has a number of strategies for managing interest rate risk.
 Policy is to aim to keep a maximum of 50% of its net debt in variable rate loans and investments.
-None of the Council's borrowings held at the 31 March 2022 were in variable rate loans (accordingly our policy was satisfactorily met).
+None of the Council's borrowings held at the 31 March 2023 were in variable rate loans (accordingly our policy was satisfactorily met).
 During periods of falling interest rates, and where economic circumstances make it favourable, fixed rate loans will be repaid early to limit exposure to losses.
-The risk of loss is ameliorated by the fact that a proportion of government grant payable on financing costs will normally move with prevailing interest rates and the Council's cost of borrowing thus providing compensation for a proportion of any higher costs.